top of page

 Italy’s advanced defence manufacturing ecosystem and India’s push for indigenous defence production under the “Make in India” initiative create strong opportunities for co-development, joint ventures, and technology partnerships.

 This cooperation is expected to grow further in areas such as naval technologies, aerospace, cybersecurity, and critical infrastructure protection.
+Both India and Italy have expressed their satisfaction with the deepening of defence cooperation through Ministerial and official interactions, exchange of port visits, and regular engagement between defence forces.

 Innovation, AI and Industry 4.0 at the Core